 How many calories are in this chocolate syrup?

 This chocolate syrup has a total of 62 calories per serving.
-A serving consists of two tablespoons, which makes for a well-balanced flavor to every coffee you plan to add this syrup to.
+A serving consists of two tablespoons, making for a well-balanced flavor to every coffee you plan to add this syrup.

-You can, of course, use a bit more or less of this syrup, depending on how you like to sweeten your daily coffee.
+Of course, you can use more or less of this syrup, depending on how you like to sweeten your daily coffee.

 What can this chocolate syrup be used for?